What are Peptides and How are They Used?

-Peptides are molecules consisting of various chains of amino acids joined by peptide bonds through the process of a dehydration-condensation reaction.
+Peptides are molecules consisting of various chains of amino acids joined by peptides bonds through the process of a dehydration-condensation reaction.
 There are various places, or various origins of peptides, including but not limited to direct synthesis by the body, artificial synthesis, or through processes such as proteolysis.
-They play a huge role in the treatment of a variety of diseases, and they are currently at the center stage in the development of various types of vaccines.
+They play a huge role in the treatment of a variety of diseases, and they are currently at the center stage in the development of various types of vaccines and for the use of targeted therapy.

 Diseases such as allergic reactions, asthma, fibrosis, autoimmune diseases, and infectious diseases have been some of the greatest beneficiaries of peptide-based therapies.
 There are several advantages that make peptide therapies preferred in the treatment of a variety of diseases.
 Some of these benefits include the fact that they are easily available, easy to purify and store.
 Some of the therapies have undergone both in vitro and in vivo testing, with a lot of promising outcomes.
 There are also several studies continuing to look into how peptides can be used as effective therapies for a variety of conditions.